Mendocino Coast California, USA Travel Guide

 Fall, during harvest season, is a popular time to visit the wineries.
 Tasting rooms generally remain open year-round.

-The valley also features local produce and artisanal goods, offering a culinary complement to wine exploration.
+The valley also presents local produce and artisanal goods, offering a culinary complement to wine exploration.

-Most tasting rooms operate from late morning to late afternoon.
+Most tasting rooms operate from the end of morning to late afternoon.

 Pinot Noir and sparkling wines are regional specialties.